May 6 - Heartfelt History™

 Image via Wikimedia Commons, public domain

-Samuel Langley, a pioneering aviation and astrophysics researcher, made significant contributions to powered flight and scientific innovation.
-On May 6, 1896, his Aërodrome No. 5, an unmanned aircraft, successfully completed two flights over the Potomac River, demonstrating that heavier-than-air flight was achievable.
-The moment was photographed by Alexander Graham Bell, who documented the event and corresponded with Langley about aerodynamics.
+On May 6, 1896, Samuel Langley’s Aërodrome No. 5, an unmanned aircraft, successfully completed two flights over the Potomac River, demonstrating that heavier-than-air flight was achievable.
+The moment was photographed by Alexander Graham Bell, who documented the event.
+Unlike the Wright brothers, who were private mechanics, Langley was the Secretary of the Smithsonian Institution, making this flight the first time a major government-backed scientific body proved that a mechanical “bird” could sustain flight.

 Image via Wikimedia Commons, public domain

-“Nebraska – Crazy Horse and his band of Indians on their way from Camp Sheridan to surrender to General Crook at Red Cloud Agency, Sunday, May 6th, (1877)”
+“Nebraska – Crazy Horse and his band of Indians on their way from Camp Sheridan to surrender to General Crook at Red Cloud Agency, Sunday, May 6th, (1877).”
+This moment was one of the few times the elusive leader was seen by the public; legend says Crazy Horse refused to have his likeness recorded, believing it would “steal his soul.”
+As a result, no definitively authenticated photograph of the legendary Lakota leader is known to exist today.

 via New York Public Library Digital Collections

-John Steinbeck was awarded a Pulitzer Prize for his novel “The Grapes of Wrath” on May 6, 1940, one year and 16 days after it was published.
-By that time 430,000 copies had been printed and the film version was playing in theaters nationwide.
+John Steinbeck was awarded a Pulitzer Prize for his novel “The Grapes of Wrath” on May 6, 1940, one year and 16 days after its publication.
+By that time, 430,000 copies had been printed and the film version was playing nationwide.
+The book was so controversial that it was publicly burned in some towns, yet Eleanor Roosevelt defended it so fiercely that she personally visited migrant camps to confirm that Steinbeck’s portrayal of the conditions was accurate.

 First edition cover via Wikimedia Commons, no known copyright, public domain in the US.

 On May 6, 1915, Babe Ruth, then a pitcher for the Boston Red Sox, hit his first major league home run in a game against the New York Yankees.
-He finished the season with three more homers.
-The Babe is shown here in 1916 during Red Sox batting practice.
+In a twist of historical irony, Ruth hit that first homer off Yankees pitcher Jack Warhop; just five years later, the Red Sox would sell Ruth to the Yankees, triggering the “Curse of the Bambino” that would haunt Boston for 86 years.

 Image: Orson Welles at 3 years of age in 1918 holding an American Flag by Macfadden Publications, Inc. via Wikimedia Commons, public domain